-Applications with network connections to unknown domains or IP addresses could be further scrutinized to detect unauthorized file copying.
-Further, some application vetting services may indicate precisely what content was requested during application execution.
+Application vetting services could look for connections to unknown domains or IP addresses.
+Application vetting services may indicate precisely what content was requested during application execution.